On this page

 This state provides for a Petty Offense (and possible fine) for any players other than those engaged in Social Gambling or Gambling that is expressly legalized.
 Once again, it remains interesting to inquire whether or not one could use Social Gambling as a defense if one were to set up a non-profit site for Online Poker to be played while a person is within the State.

 Colorado is generally a fairly socially liberal state, so it is a surprise that there is not currently any pending legislation with respect to Online Gambling or Online Poker.
 However, there has been such Legislation in past years and all such efforts have failed.
-Still, I would not be at all surprised to see Colorado be one of the first ten or so states to legalize Online Poker, if not all forms of Online Gambling.
+Still, I would not be at all surprised to see Colorado be among the first ten or so states to legalize Online Poker, if not all forms of Online Gambling.

 While this applies to more States than just Colorado, I also wonder if there are some pragmatic considerations that result in a state with the population of Colorado's (not in the Top 20) to decide that the process of establishing a regulatory framework simply isn't worth the hassle.
 Perhaps they wonder what sort of tax revenues would be garnered from the Online Poker sites and essentially ask themselves, "Will this at least pay for itself?"